|Site Map | Contacts | Links | Newsletter ||

 In 622 AD Muhammad withdrew his followers to Medina.
 This withdraw is called Hijra which is the beginning of the Muslim calendar.
 In Medina he became a judge and a leader.
 In the year 9 AH, Muhammad returned triumphant to Mecca and established Islam.
 Islam rapidly spread over the Middle East and Africa.
 If you didnt convert to Islam you were killed, so there were a lot of conversions.
 Many joined the army because they thought that they would go directly to paradise if they died in battle.

-Dr. Meyers believes that because of Muhammads traumatic childhood, he developed sever psychological problems.
+Dr. Meyers believes that because of Muhammads traumatic childhood, he may have developed sever psychological problems.
 Hearing voices and seeing visions is usually called psychosis.
 Muhammad exhibits the same signs as cult leaders today.
 Cult leaders have strict rules for their followers, but they are above the rules themselves.
 For example, Muhammad was allowed to have more than four wives, while his followers could not.
 Muhammad had some strange views of Christianity.
 He denied the deity of Christ and that Christ didnt die on the cross but was caught up to heaven.
 He didnt believe in the trinity which he miss took as Father, Virgin, and Son.
 He denied Jesus was the Son of God.
 He believed that Christ foretold the coming of Muhammad, which he saw as the comforter, Holy Spirit in the gospel of John.
 Surah 4:11 says that, Man must take care of their own sin.
 Muslims must earn their own salvation from sin by following the five pillars of faith.
 Today there are two major groups of Muslims the Shiites and the Sunni.

 Muhammad died with out naming a successor, called a Caliph.
 There was a war of succession.
 Many tribes refused to pay their dues, but Abu Bakr forced obedience by the sword.
 This began the principle of fighting in the way of Allah.
 In 30 AH, the Qurān was prepared and all different versions were destroyed.
 By: Abigail Meyers